harryanon/r0ak/README.md

 * Wondering how big the kernel stacks are on your machine?
 Try looking at `ntoskrnl.exe!KeKernelStackSize`

 * Want to dump the system call table to look for hooks?
-Go print out `ntoskrnl!KiServiceTable`
+Go print out `ntoskrnl.exe!KiServiceTable`

 These are only a few examples -- all Ring 0 addresses are accepted, either by `module!symbol` syntax or directly passing the kernel pointer if known.
 The Windows Symbol Engine is used to look these up.